nanotech-empa/blender-atomic-loader/README.md

 1) run Blender with elevated privileges (run as administrator/sudo);
 2) open a "Text Editor" (Shift F11) and create an empty script ("+ New")
-3) Copy and paste the following the editor:
+3) Copy and paste the following in the editor:
 ```python
 import subprocess
 import sys